EwenG/replique.el/README.md

 Use `replique/close-process` to close all the REPL sessions associated with a JVM process at the same time.

-## Clojurescript and cljc support
+## Clojurescript support

 Replique supports autocompletion, [Eldoc](https://www.emacswiki.org/emacs/ElDoc) style documentation, and jump to definition for Clojurescript with the limitation that autocompletion does not work for interop calls.

-Clojurescript code can be evaluated in the browser, optionally in the context of a web application.
-Others javascript environments are not currently supported.

 Loading a cljs file is done by compiling it to disk and then loading it in the Clojurescript environment.
-By default, Replique compiles Clojurescript files in the *target/cljs* folder.
-The compilation output folder can be customized using the *project.clj* file:
+By default, Replique compiles Clojurescript files in the `target/cljs` folder.
+The compilation output folder can be customized using the `project.clj` file:

 `{:replique {:cljs-compile-path "%s/cljs"}}`

-Including *%s* will splice the *:target-path* into this value.
+Including `%s` will splice the `:target-path` into this value.

+Clojurescript can only be evaluated in the browser.
+Others javascript environments are not currently supported.

+There are two kinds of workflows when using a browser REPL.
+The first one is when you want to evaluate Clojurescript code but don't want to bother with the setup of an HTTP server.
+The second one is when you already use an HTTP server and want to transparently use a Clojurescript REPL to develop a web application.
+The two worflows are covered below.

+### Clojurescript browser REPL

+Replique listens on the REPL port for a connection from a javascript runtime.
+Replique currently only supports connections from web browsers.
+Call `(replique.interactive/repl-port)` to know the port the REPL is listening on.
+Use `M-x replique/browser` to connect a web browser to the cljs REPL, or simply browse `http://localhost:port`.

+### Using the REPL to build a web application

+When developing a web application, the flow is slightly different than the one described above.
+See [replique-pedestal](https://github.com/EwenG/replique-pedestal) for a detailed example of using replique with a pedestal web application.

+The first thing you will need to do is to emit a javascript file that will be the entry point of your application.
+This file is the one you must include in your HTML markup.
+The command `M-x replique/output-main-js-file` emits such a file.
+This javascript file also contains code to connect to the cljs REPL.
+This allows connecting to a cljs REPL in the context of a web application.
+The web application needs not be aware of the cljs REPL and your HTML markup needs not be different between development and production builds.
+This is equivalent to using the [`:main` option](https://github.com/clojure/clojurescript/wiki/Compiler-Options#main) of the cljs compiler.

+`M-x replique/output-main-js-file` prompts for the output path of the main js file.
+If a cljs REPL is started, `M-x replique/output-main-js-file` also prompts for a cljs namespace.
+This namespace is the the entry point of your application.

+Nothing prevents you from using multiple main js files.
+Outputting multiple main js files is particularly useful when using [Google closure modules](https://github.com/clojure/clojurescript/wiki/Compiler-Options#modules), to keep HTML markup identical between dev and production.

 ### Cljc support

-Loading *.cljc* files (see [reader conditionals](http://clojure.org/guides/reader_conditionals)) requires both a Clojure and a Clojurescript REPL to be started.
-Replique will load *.cljc* files simultaneously in the Clojure and the Clojurescipt REPL.
-Autocompletion candidates (and other tooling features) for *.cljc* files are computed using the Clojure runtime, unless the cursor is in a *#?cljs* reader conditional, in which case it will be computed using the Clojurescript runtime.
+Loading `.cljc` files (see [reader conditionals](http://clojure.org/guides/reader_conditionals)) requires both a Clojure and a Clojurescript REPL to be started.
+Replique will load `.cljc` files simultaneously in the Clojure and the Clojurescipt REPL.
+Autocompletion candidates (and other tooling features) for `.cljc` files are computed using the Clojure runtime, unless the cursor is in a `#?cljs` reader conditional, in which case it will be computed using the Clojurescript runtime.

 ### Clojurescript compiler configuration